 In the same week that Active for Life contributing editor Jim Grove wrote that physical activity for kids should be legislated comes news that Ontario’s Chatham-Kent Board of Health has endorsed a recommendation that physical education classes be mandatory in all school through Grade 12.

 The recommendations actually came from the Ontario Society of Physical Activity Promoters in Public Health, which is calling on the Ontario Ministry of Education to support the development of physical literacy in children.
-The organization has created a letter [PDF] that endorses their advocacy effort.
+The organization has created a letter that endorses its advocacy effort.

 In a presentation to the Chatham-Kent Board of Health, Chris Sherman, co-chair of OSPAPPH and a public health educator in the region, said: